 Okay, we admit to being a little Crazy for Harry at our house!
-In fact when I go to London, touring the Harry Potter studios is one of my top 3 MUST Do’s… A few years ago we even all dressed up as Harry Potter characters for Halloween (my husband and me included).
+In fact when I go to London, touring the Harry Potter studios is one of my top 3 MUST Do’s… A few years ago we even all dressed up as Harry Potter characters for Halloween (my husband and I included).
 So when I found out about the Happy Harry Potter Series over at Rae Gun Ramblings, I was more than happy to participate!

-In celebration of Harry’s Birthday Marisa of Rae Gun is featuring great Harry Potter DIY projects, giveaways and ideas on her blog.
+In celebration of Harry’s Birthday, Marisa of Rae Gun is featuring great Harry Potter DIY projects, giveaways, and ideas on her blog.
 Just click over there to check out all of the other ideas shared.

-To make the robe you’ll need:
+To make the Quidditch Robe you’ll need:

 Heat N Bond Lite